Wangarĩ Maathai: 1972–1977: Start of activism

-Maathai continued to teach at Nairobi, becoming a senior lecturer in anatomy in 1975, chair of the Department of Veterinary Anatomy in 1976, and associate professor in 1977.
+Maathai continued to teach at the University of Nairobi, becoming a senior lecturer in anatomy in 1975, chair of the Department of Veterinary Anatomy in 1976, and associate professor in 1977.
 She was the first woman in Nairobi appointed to any of these positions.
 During this time, she campaigned for equal benefits for the women working on the staff of the university, going so far as trying to turn the academic staff association of the university into a union, to negotiate for benefits.
 The courts denied this bid, but many of her demands for equal benefits were later met.
 In addition to her work at the University of Nairobi, Maathai became involved in several civic organisations in the early 1970s.
 She was a member of the Nairobi branch of the Kenya Red Cross Society, becoming its director in 1973.
 She was a member of the Kenya Association of University Women.
 Following the establishment of the Environment Liaison Centre in 1974, Maathai was asked to be a member of the local board, eventually becoming board chair.
 The Environment Liaison Centre worked to promote the participation of non-governmental organisations in the work of the United Nations Environment Programme (UNEP), whose headquarters was established in Nairobi following the United Nations Conference on the Human Environment held in Stockholm in 1972.
 Maathai also joined the National Council of Women of Kenya (NCWK).
 Through her work at these various volunteer associations, it became evident to Maathai that the root of most of Kenya's problems was environmental degradation.